Malobika8/All-In-One/SpringDataJPA&SpringBootStarterJPA/EntityManager-Part2-Ch-4.md

 #### Error

-Just by adding the annotation, the TransactionManager won't be setup automatically for us.
+Just by adding the annotation, the TransactionManager won't be set up automatically for us.

 **We need to configure TransactionManager.**

 ----------------------
 *TransactionManager is a software component that manages transactions in a database.
 It ensures that multiple database operations, known      as transactions, are executed as a single, all-or-nothing unit of work.
 This means that if one operation within the transaction fails,       the entire transaction is rolled back, and all previous changes are reverted.
 TransactionManagers are commonly used in distributed           systems, financial applications, and other scenarios where data consistency and reliability are critical.
 They provide features such as      atomicity, consistency, isolation, and durability (ACID) to ensure data integrity and maintain business logic.*

-*TransactionManager provides Transaction management facility to our application.*
+*TransactionManager provides a Transaction management facility for our application.*

 ----------------------

 TransactionManager is the Interface.
-We need to use an appropriate implementation for the same.
+We need to use an appropriate implementation for this.

-There are multiple implemenatations available.
+There are multiple implementations available.

 <img width="957" alt="Screenshot 2024-06-24 at 10 37 14 PM" src="https://github.com/Malobika8/All-In-One/assets/111234135/a5acd542-9acc-441c-aba6-77a0ced606e8">